nuuuwan/cmb_traffic/README.md

 ### Methodology

-We monitor a set of representative routes across Colombo City, measuring travel times and speeds at regular intervals throughout the day.
-Each route is monitored in both directions to capture bidirectional traffic patterns.
-The overall traffic condition is assessed by calculating the average speed across all monitored routes at each time point.
+We monitor a set of representative routes across Colombo City, measuring travel times and speeds at regular intervals throughout the day using the Google Maps.
+Each route is monitored in both directions to capture bidirectional traffic patterns, as congestion levels often differ significantly based on travel direction and time of day.

+#### Data Collection

+- Routes are sampled from Google Maps throughout the day
+- Travel time, distance, and average speed are recorded for each journey
+- Data is timestamped with Sri Lanka timezone (UTC+5:30)
+- Historical data is accumulated to establish baseline patterns

+#### Analysis

+- The overall traffic condition is assessed by calculating the average speed across all monitored routes at each time point
+- Free-flow speeds are determined from the fastest observed travel times for each route in the last 24 hours
+- Peak congestion periods are identified by comparing current speeds against baseline free-flow speeds

 ### Travel Time Ratio (TTR)